In this post, we give you our in-depth Nikon F100 Review. Read on to learn the full breakdown of this professional film

 When the Nikon F100 came out in 1999, it soon became one of the most loved Single Lens Reflex (SLR) film cameras.
-The body of the camera is ruggedly built, and features a whole lot of useful functions.
-It’s almost like the Nikon F100 has all the features built into it that makes it feel quite modern.
+The body of the camera is ruggedly built and features a whole lot of useful functions.
+It’s almost like the Nikon F100 has all the features built into it that make it feel quite modern.
 Nikon really did a great job with this camera.

 If you are a digital shooter and want to try your hands out with an SLR, the Nikon F100 is probably one of the best film cameras for you.
 Moreover, if you are already a Nikon user, you will find yourself at home with the F100.
 The design, lens selection, and even the features in the F100 are pretty close to what any modern-day Nikon DSLR has to offer.